 To make sure everything goes smoothly, take stock of what’s going where—and then use this information as a checklist when unpacking later:

-- Make a list of all items being moved (both those being shipped and left behind).
-This includes furniture or other large pieces as well as smaller personal belongings like clothing or jewelry.
+- List all items being moved (shipped and left behind).
+This includes furniture or other large pieces and smaller personal belongings like clothing or jewelry.

 - Mark each item clearly with its owner’s name or initials so there’s no confusion about who owns what during transit or after arrival at their final destination.

-Moving isn’t cheap, so take a few minutes to make sure you’re protected from loss or damage when you relocate.
+Moving isn’t cheap, so take a few minutes to ensure you’re protected from loss or damage when you relocate.

-If you’re in the midst of moving, you may be wondering what to do about your belongings.
-You can’t just throw everything in a box and hope for the best—you need to make sure that your items are protected from loss or damage during transit.
+If you’re moving, you may wonder what to do about your belongings.
+You can’t just throw everything in a box and hope for the best.
+You must ensure your items are protected from loss or damage during transit.
 In other words, moving insurance is a good idea.

-In case it’s not obvious from our assertive tone: yes, we strongly recommend that everyone who moves get some kind of protection against potential losses while they’re transporting their personal belongings across town or across country.
-But before we dive into details about what kinds of coverage are available and how to make sure you have them (or don’t), let’s first debunk some myths that floating around out there:
+In case it’s not obvious from our assertive tone: yes.
+We strongly recommend that everyone who moves gets some kind of protection against potential losses.
+While they’re transporting their personal belongings across town or the country.
+But before we dive into details about what kinds of coverage are available and how to ensure you have them (or don’t).
+Let’s first debunk some myths that are floating around out there:

-- Moving insurance isn’t homeowners insurance; it isn’t business insurance; it isn’t car insurance; and it doesn’t even have anything to do with health care plans (if you think this last one sounds weird because those plans do cover moving expenses… well… don’t worry too much).
+- Moving insurance isn’t homeowners insurance; it isn’t business insurance, it isn’t car insurance; and it doesn’t even have anything to do with health care plans. (if you think this last one sounds weird because those plans cover moving expenses… well… don’t worry too much).

 Champion Movers Can Help You with Moving Insurance

-In the end, moving insurance is a bit like health insurance—you can’t be 100% sure that you’ll need it, but it’s better to have it and not need it than to get stuck with a big bill for damaged or lost items.
+In the end, moving insurance is a bit like health insurance.
+You can’t be 100% sure you’ll need it, but it’s better to have and not need it.
+Then to get stuck with a big bill for damaged or lost items.
 So before you start packing up your stuff, take some time to look into what kind of options are out there for moving insurance.
 It may only cost a few extra bucks, but it just might save you from losing thousands of dollars worth of possessions in the event of an accident.